About The Dollhouse Space:

 Dutch toy-firm, G. Okkerse,

-contemporary art space based in North Holland.
+forms the basis for an experimental, bilocational, nonprofit contemporary art space based in North Holland and cyberspace.

 role of scale, value, materiality and virtual worth in the art world today.

 It explores the potential of other curatorial and institutional models, rethinking many aspects of exhibition and artistic residency practices to provide sustainable alternatives that maximise creative potential and artistic exchange while minimising the use of finite material resources.

 Following a distinguished ancestral line, The Dollhouse Space finds its institutional roots in models of collecting that now serve as precursors to the 'modern' European Museum: the 17th Century well-to-do lady's practice of outfitting dollhouses a counterpart to the gentleman collector's Cabinet of Curiosities.
 The Dollhouse Space glances backward to these early models while, conscious of the material waste inherent in contemporary exhibition practices, responds to the need to create sustainable artistic and exhibition practices with reduced carbon footprints.

 The Back Story:

 Inspired by the artist-run galleries and ad-hoc exhibition spaces in homes and vacant shopping units in Belfast, Northern Ireland, during the late 1990s, The Dollhouse Space calls on its artists and curators to take on the challenges of interpreting a tiny, quasi-domestic space (as the Tate Modern's Turbine Hall does the gigantic, industrial space), in ways that will inspire wonder and change how we think about and view art in the twenty-first century.